 Use a 1-ounce ice cream scoop to scoop half the dough onto the prepared baking sheets, spacing about 2 inches apart.
 Chill the remaining dough while you bake the first batch.

-Bake at 375 degrees until the cookies are golden around the edges but still soft in the middle, 12 to 15 minutes.
+Bake until the cookies are golden around the edges but still soft in the middle, 12 to 15 minutes.
 Let the cookies cool for 10 minutes on the baking sheets, then transfer them to a wire rack to cool completely.
-Cool the baking sheets completely, then line with parchment paper and repeat the scooping and baking process with the remaining dough.
+Cool the baking sheets completely, then line with parchment paper again if necessary and repeat the scooping and baking process with the remaining dough.

 When measuring flour, we spoon it into a dry measuring cup and level off excess.
 (Scooping directly from the bag compacts the flour, resulting in dry baked goods.)